codelyfe/web-accessibility-opensource/README.md

 # Web Accessibility OpenSource

+Are you tired of allowing others to make money off of the UI a disabled person needs to interact with content out on the Open web?

-Lets help the ones who are having troubles using the web!
+Let's help the ones who are having troubles using the web!

 # How-to?